chakravartiraj/deep_link_demo/docs/10-reference/PROMPTS.md

 create a beautiful one page landing page in flutter web, with mesmerizing animations and ui components showcasing deep-linking setup & integration tutorial

+create a shared utilities folder structure based on clean architecture principles, to house the responsive helper methods. create a proper location and refactor this for reusability across your entire project

 replace withOpacity with withValues(alpha:) usage

-make sure that the landing page is optimally displayed for tablet web, tab web, mobile web, desktop web
+make sure that the landing page is optimally displayed for tablet web, tab web, mobile web, desktop web make sure that the splash page is optimally displayed for tablet web, tab web, mobile web, desktop web

+me update the splash page to use the cleaner import

-stage all changes including new files and modifications stage everything done uptil now. commit the staged changes with a comprehensive commit message.
+stage all changes including new files and modifications stage everything done uptil now. commit the staged changes with a comprehensive commit message. commit the staged changes with a comprehensive commit message w.r.t. staged changes.

 keep the scope of the load speed & time optimization limited to web/ directory